Ben Kweller

-Benjamin Lev Kweller (born June 16, 1981) is an American singer, songwriter and multi-instrumentalist.
+Benjamin Lev Kweller (born June 16, 1981) is an American singer, songwriter, and multi-instrumentalist.

-A former member of Radish, Kweller has released six solo albums and appeared on several collaborations.
+A former member of Radish, Kweller has released seven solo albums and appeared on several collaborations.

 Early life

 Ben Kweller was born in San Francisco in 1981.
 In 1982, his family relocated to Emory, Texas, where his father, Howard Kweller, became the town's first doctor.
 In 1986, the Kwellers moved to the larger Texas town of Greenville.

 Kweller was exposed to music at a very early age.
 Howard taught Ben how to play the drums when he was seven years old.
 For the next year, they would play together almost every night after Howard got home from work.
-Howard sang and played guitar while Ben played the drums.
+Howard sang and played guitar, while Ben played the drums.
 The duo played songs by The Beatles, The Hollies, Jimi Hendrix, and other artists of the 1960s.
 Howard is also a longtime friend of Nils Lofgren, a neighbor of his.
 Kweller has mentioned in interviews that meeting Lofgren greatly helped his exposure to music.
-When Kweller turned eight, someone showed him how to play "Heart and Soul" on the piano and the youngster immediately began to create his own songs using the same chords.
-By the time he was nine, he had a dozen original compositions under his belt and entered a songwriting contest sponsored by Billboard magazine, where he won an honorable mention.
+When Kweller turned eight, someone showed him how to play "Heart and Soul" on the piano, and the youngster immediately began to create his own songs using the same chords.
+By the time he was nine, he had a dozen original compositions under his belt and had entered a songwriting contest sponsored by Billboard magazine, where he won an honorable mention.